friendly/matlib/cran-comments.md

   checking whether package 'dymo' can be installed ...
 WARNING

 This is the WARNING.
 It seems to relate to a change in the dymo package, rather than anything different in matlib.
+I notified the package maintainer, and he is looking into it.
 I believe this can safely be ignored.

 * checking whether package 'dymo' can be installed ...
 WARNING Found the following significant warnings: